istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - Now you can add your RHEL VM to the backend pool of the Load Balancer by clicking on *Backend pools* under settings section and then select the backend pool you created in the step above.
 Select Virtual machine corresponding to the option *Associated to* and then add your RHEL VM.

-   - You can obtain the Public IP of the Load Balancer, go to the Load Balancer overview page and copy the public IP of the Load Balancer.
+   - You can obtain the Public IP of the Load Balancer, go to the Load Balancer overview page and copy the Public IP of the Load Balancer.

    - To view the JBoss-EAP on Azure web page, open a web browser and go to *http://<PUBLIC_IP_LoadBalancer>:8080/JBoss-EAP_on_Azure/* and you should see the application running.